Visiting the Biltmore with Kids (Pt. 2): Logistics of Arriving and Touring

 Since there was a long house security line our first day, we hiked and toured the grounds; our early arrival the second day meant there was no house security line and entering was a breeze.
 Two-day passes were our saving grace here, but if you only have one day to visit arrive early.
 The house, being a period building, is also not air-conditioned — yet another reason for an early visit during the summer!

 Strollers: The information kiosk near the entrance to the house said that strollers are allowed in the house; technically, that is true.
 However, large strollers are only allowed on the first floor, as the rest of the house is not really stroller accessible due to numerous stairs and narrow hallways.
 (This also means it is not fully handicap-accessible, though they do their best.)
 If you want to use a stroller on the easily-navigable first floor, attendants will park it securely in the vestibule while you tour the rest of house.
+But be prepared to carry/navigate your little one through the rest of the house.
 There are also numerous stairs in the garden; some of them can be avoided.
 It did not deter us from using our stroller, but if I didn’t have to have a stroller I would skip bringing it.

 Touring time of the house: An efficient inside visit takes about 1.5 hours.
-If you rent an audio guide or otherwise linger longer, 2+ hrs is entirely possible.
+Most of our kids handled it well, especially since we kept moving.
+If you rent an audio guide or otherwise linger longer, a 2+ hrs visit is entirely possible.
 Parents may want to swap off listening to an audio guide and holding/following a little one, in which case only rent one audio guide and save yourself some money!

 Clothing: Comfortable walking shoes are a given — if you want to explore the trails consider closed toe-shoes.
 I also suggest dressing in layers, especially in the fall and spring; morning and evenings can be cool, but when the sun comes out and you’ve been walking around it warms up!

-So those are the practical tidbits I would have liked to know before arriving at the Bilmore with children.
+So those are the practical Biltmore logistics with kids tidbits I would have liked to know before visiting the estate.
 Stay tuned; next time we’ll talk picnics and food on the Biltmore estate!